ZagkasD/C-Compiler-Project/README.md

 # Compilers_1
-Project for Compilers 1 | Make a compiler for C-imple
+Project for Compilers 1 course | Make a compiler for C-imple